chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why-Use-PureScript.md

 > I love using PS for my side project, and I think this rough spot will get better for me as I continue learning FP.

+- A PureScript learner believes PureScript doesn't have a singular documented answer for UI programming tasks, such as click/drag, animations, and cursor effects.
 - The two questions here were not really answered:
     - how should click/drag/transitions/animiations (stateful things) be done in general?
     - how should same things be done using a UI library like Pux?